 Common Pests: Walnut husk flies, Aphids

 The Walnut Tree is a majestic tree known for its valuable timber and edible nuts.
 It produces green balls that are actually its fruits, covered in a green husk.
 These husks contain walnuts, which are a rich source of nutrients.
+They are also squirrel’s great choice.
 However, the tree’s roots release a toxin that may inhibit the growth of certain other plants, so placement is key.

 6. Maple Tree